srikailash/srikailash.github.io/_posts/2020-06-21-Father's-day!.md

 **Competition:**

-He said these are the factors that help to stand-out
+He said these are the factors that help stand-out
 - Customer engagement
 - Faster delivery
 - Quality and durability